AryanNagori1405/Quiz-Game/README.md

 The user's score is updated based on their answers, and feedback is provided after each question.

 The game runs until all questions have been answered, showing the user's score after each question.

-This explanation should help others understand how the code works and its purpose.